-There are a number of processes employed for $H_2S$ removal from the main gas stream before the release of the carbon dioxide such as: gas incineration and scrubbing, Stretford process, Lo-Cat process, and PSA system.
+There are a number of processes employed for H_2S removal from the main gas stream before venting to the atmosphere: gas incineration and scrubbing, Stretford process, Lo-Cat process, and PSA system.
 The release of a few hundred tonnes of sulphur per year in sparsely populated areas may not warrant the extra cost of today's technology.
 This is, however, a tricky issue that must be handled with care.
-Future technology may lie in converting the $H_2S$ to acid that is then used to hinder silica precipitation in the reinjection system and leave the CO2 clean enough to be a source of liquid CO2 industrial gas.
+Future technology may lie in converting the H_2S to acid that is then used to hinder silica precipitation in the reinjection system and leave the CO2 clean enough to be a source of liquid CO2 as industrial gas or for making fuels.
 Experiments are under way to reinject the CO2 into wells and trap it as calcite in the basalt lavas.
 Carbon dioxide typically is about 98% of the gas and is released in thousands of tonnes annually form most geothermal power plants.
-For example, the typical annual release of CO2 from a 50 MW power plant would be (with 1% non condensable gas, 98% of it CO2): 50 MW \ 2 (kg/s)/MW \ 0.01 \0.98 \ 3600 s/h\24 h/d\365 d/yr = 30,905,280 kg or 31,000 tonnes per year.
-Carbon dioxide has numerous uses in the soft drink industry, as dry ice that preserves vegetables and fish for market by maintaining a low temperature and excluding oxygen, plus use in carbon dioxide enrichment inside greenhouses.
-A pilot plant in Iceland is being constructed that will convert the geothermal CO2 to methanol.
+For example, the typical annual release of CO2 from a 50 MW power plant would be (with 1% non condensable gas, 98% of it CO2): 50 MW 2 (kg/s)/MW 0.01 0.98 3600 s/h24 h/d365 d/yr = 30,905,280 kg or 31,000 tonnes per year.
+Carbon dioxide has numerous uses in the soft drink industry, as dry ice that preserves vegetables and fish for market by maintaining a low temperature and excluding oxygen, plus use for carbon dioxide enrichment inside greenhouses to enhance the growth.
+A pilot plant in Iceland has been commissioned that converts geothermal CO2 to methanol for fuel.

-Small non-harmful hydrogen sulphide concentrations around the plant site are common.
-Thus cleaning the air with $H_2S$ filters placed in trays inside in the air conditioning system is required.
+Small non-harmful hydrogen sulphide concentrations around the geothermal plant site are common.
+Thus cleaning the air with H_2S filters placed in trays inside in the air conditioning system is required.
 By maintaining the control rooms and control centres at slight overpressure with clean air, the copper and silver in modern electronic equipment in control rooms is protected.